-The 3-way merge allows you to merge both local and server projects.
+The 3-way merge allows merging both local and server projects.
 To merge two selected project versions, the common ancestor (a common project version for both target and source) is used.
-The common ancestor is calculated automatically when working with Teamwork Cloud projects; however, you must manually select a correct common ancestor for local and Teamwork Server projects.
-This is the recommended way to merge project versions because the 3-way merge is able to identify the changes made in the source and the target project versions separately by comparing changes between the ancestor and both contributors.
+The common ancestor is calculated automatically when working with Teamwork Cloud projects; however, you have to select a correct common ancestor manually for local and Teamwork Server projects.
+This is the recommended way to merge project versions because the 3-way merge is able to identify the changes made in the source and target project versions separately by comparing changes between the ancestor and both contributors.
 This allows merging the selected project versions more smoothly.